2i2c-org/infrastructure/docs/howto/operate/new-cluster/azure-or-google-cloud.md

 ## Exporting and Encrypting the Continuous Deployment Service Account

-To begin deploying and operating hubs on your new cluster, we need to export the Continuous Deployment Service Account created by terraform, encrypt it using `sops`, and store it in the `secrets` directory of the `infrastructure` repo.
+To begin deploying and operating hubs on your new cluster, we need to export the credentials created by terraform, encrypt it using `sops`, and store it in the `secrets` directory of the `infrastructure` repo.

 Check you are still in the correct terraform workspace